Our Wellington and Manawatū campuses are open, Auckland remains closed at AL3. More information.

 All students must meet university entrance requirements to be admitted to the University.

-To enter the 120-credit Master of Environmental Management you will have been awarded or qualified for:
+To enter the Master of Environmental Management you will have been awarded or qualified for:

-- a Postgraduate Diploma in Environmental Management or equivalent, with at least a B average (Applied pathway) or B+ average (Research pathway).
+- a Postgraduate Diploma in Environmental Management or equivalent, with at least a B average (for the Applied pathway) or B+ average (for the Research pathway), or

 You will need to provide verified copies of all academic transcripts for studies taken at all universities other than Massey University.